 Womb Cleansing: How to Make Your Womb Healthy

-There’s a quiet wisdom our mothers and grandmothers carried and it was that the food we eat can heal or harm us.
-Today, science is catching up to what African women have always known: wellness begins from within, and our wombs, the very seat of creation, deserve intentional care.
+There’s significant wisdom our mothers and grandmothers carried and it is that the food we eat can heal or harm us.
+Today, science is catching up.
+We have seen over the years that wellness begins from within and the womb deserves intentional care.

-At the Obaasema Salon, our guest facilitator Akua George, a consumer educator and herbalist, reminded us that womb wellness goes far beyond fertility or reproductive health.
-It’s about restoring balance which can be hormonal, emotional, and nutritional and learning to work with our bodies instead of against them.
+At the September Obaasema Salon, guest facilitator Akua George, a consumer educator and herbalist, explained that womb wellness goes beyond fertility.
+Instead, it includes hormonal, emotional, and nutritional balance.

 What Is Womb Healing?

-For many African women, this means reconnecting with indigenous foods, herbs, and self-care practices that support hormonal health (Get nutrition list for hormonal imbalance here), reduce inflammation, and cleanse the womb naturally.
+For many African women, this means returning to indigenous foods, herbs, and self-care practices that support hormonal health (Get nutrition list for hormonal imbalance here), reduce inflammation, and cleanse the womb naturally.
+In addition, womb healing encourages a deeper connection with the body as it shifts the focus from “fixing” to “supporting.”

 What Is Womb Cleansing and Why Does It Matter?

-Womb cleansing is the process of supporting the uterus and reproductive system through natural foods, herbs, and habits that remove toxins and restore balance.
+Womb cleansing is the process of supporting the uterus through natural foods, herbs, and lifestyle habits.

 What Foods Clean Your Uterus Naturally?

-A nourished womb is an empowered womb.
-One of the simplest ways to begin womb cleansing is through food, according to Akua George, guest expert at the last Obaasema Salon.
-A focus on what supports your body’s natural detoxification and hormonal balance is key.
+A nourished womb is an empowered womb, therefore, food is one of the most powerful tools for womb cleansing, according to Akua George.
+A focus on what supports your body’s natural detoxification and hormonal balance is key, including:

 Vegetables and Greens

-Spinach, cocoyam leaves, garden eggs, cabbage, okro, and amaranth help flush out toxins and keep hormones balanced, George recommended at The Obaasema Salon.
+Spinach, cocoyam leaves, garden eggs, cabbage, okro, and amaranth support detoxification.
+In addition, they help balance hormones naturally.

 Healthy Fats

-Good fats like avocado oil, olive oil, coconut oil, and baobab oil support hormonal function.
-Baobab oil, in particular, is rich in omega fatty acids that nourish reproductive cells and reduce inflammation.
+Avocado oil, olive oil, coconut oil, and baobab oil are essential for hormone production.
+Notably, baobab oil is rich in omega fatty acids, which nourish reproductive cells.

 Plant Proteins